-Milind N. Kunchur, Professor
+Milind N. Kunchur, Professor of Physics

 Became member of the Advisory Board of Physica C journal (Physica C)